Ifyfrances/Investigate-a-dataset/README.md

+# Investigate-a-dataset
-# Investigate-a-dataset, as part of Udacity data analyst nanodegree program.
+This project is part of Udacity data analyst nanodegree program.
 The goal of this project is to analyse a dataset and communicate finding using Python libraries such as Pandas, NumPy, Matplotlib.

 Learnings: